GannettDigital/api-docs/source/includes/_google_analytics_data.md

 |`active_users`|The number of distinct users who visited the site.|
 #### Sessions by Device

-Dimension: The type of device: desktop, tablet, or mobile.
+Dimension1: The type of device: desktop, tablet, or mobile.

 | Metric | Description |
 |---|---|